*This blog's content has been updated on Sept. 23, 2020.

-Continuous security testing is performed using automated technology such as breach and attack simulation tools, with 28% of security professionals currently using BAS to test their security controls, according to a recent SANS Institute poll.
+Continuous security validation is performed using automated technology such as breach and attack simulation, with 28% of security professionals currently using BAS to test their security controls, according to a SANS Institute poll.

-Echoing a general move from binary, point-in-time security decisions to a more continuous and adaptive approach to implementing information security strategy, a continuous cyber risk assessment has emerged to address the reality of IT environments that are in constant flux, alongside a malscape that requires greater focus and resources on early detection and response, rather than relying primarily on prevention (see Gartner’s CARTA model).
+Echoing a general move from binary, point-in-time security decisions to a more continuous and adaptive approach to implementing information security strategies, a continuous cyber risk assessment has emerged to address the reality of IT environments that are in constant flux, alongside an evolving threat landscape that requires greater focus and resources on early detection and response, rather than relying primarily on prevention (see Gartner’s CARTA model).

-By implementing continuous security effectiveness testing, organizations can better address the following:
+By implementing continuous security validation, organizations can better address the following:

 Figure 1: Continuous security testing helps defend against the latest threats faster

 Figure 2: Continuous testing enables tweaking controls against state-sponsored APT groups

 In a nutshell, imagine that you have at your disposal the accumulated skills of all your potential adversaries.
 Instead of wreaking havoc they tell you where their attacks were successful, they tell you what you can do about it, and they do it on demand or all the time.

 How is this achieved?
 Cymulate Research Labs stays abreast of the very latest threats and techniques, updating the platform daily with Immediate Threats Intelligence.
 They use the MITRE ATT&CK Framework to reference atomic executions and attack vectors for you to assure complete coverage.
 The Framework also serves as a common language that can be used internally or with security service and technology providers.
 The accumulation of platform capabilities enables organizations to rapidly assess their resilience against a comprehensive set of attack simulations and latest threats.

 Using automated breach and attack simulation, security teams: